jserv/amacc/README.md

 A simple stack based AST is generated through cooperating stmt() and expr() parsing functions, both of which are fed by a token generating function.
 The expr() function does some literal constant optimizations.
-The AST is transformed into a stack-based  Intermediate Representation (IR) via a gen() function.
+The AST is transformed into a stack-based VM Intermediate Representation via a gen() function.
 The IR can be examined through a command-line option.
 Finally, a codegen() function is used to generate ARM32 instructions from the IR which can be executed via either jit() or elf32() executable generation.